-Where applicable, federal and provincial highway standards should take precedence.
+Where applicable, federal and provincial highway standards should take precedence when safety or security can be shown to be compromised.

 4.3.2 Class 4 to Class 6 Roadways

 Class 4 to Class 6 roadways have low traffic volumes with class 6 roads seeing occasional and local traffic.
 These roads provide access to large areas of the Park.
 Recognizing the infrequent use of these roads and the potential impact they may have on remote areas, these roads and intersections should not be illuminated.